KaySackey/Nemo/README.rst

 Nemo Tags
 -----------------------------------
-Any line that starts with a % sign will be interpreted as a nemo tag
+Any line that starts with a % sign will be interpreted as a Nemo tag

 Playing well with Mako
 -----------------------------------